"Born Again" ― What Did Jesus Mean?

 With the outpouring of his holy spirit Jehovah brought the new covenant

-into force, thus giving birth to his new nation, his household, made up
+into force, thus giving birth to his new nation

 of Christ's disciples.
 As foretold by his prophet Isaiah, his new nation